dding79/Big-data-health-project/README.md

 #### Pre-processing

 1. Run the SAPII & Code_status.ipynb file to create the 'saps.csv' and 'code_status.csv files'.
 Place the generated files in the 'data/' folder at the top level of this repository.
+The query is sourced from https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iii.

 2. Run the preprocess.py file to create the 'X.h5' and 'static.csv' files, which will be outputted into the 'data/' folder using the following command via the terminal in the folder where this repository is cloned.